 In 2017, Aron reconnected with his old teammate, Cameron Lewis, who had been very successful on Wall Street.
 Together, they decided in order to scale the business to the next level, they added Jason Roche, to deliver on the promise of “rebuilding the community one brick at a time.”
 In 2019, Cameron Lewis’s brother Aaron Lewis joined to drive the vision for the QOZ fund.
 In addition to our partners and managers we are supported by an in – house construction and asset management team.
 We are a committed, successful group of professionals looking to grow with the community around us and deliver returns at every step of the development process.

 We strive to be engaged in development projects across the entire City of Philadelphia, but West Philadelphia and Brewerytown are our keystone opportunity areas.
 We strive for in-fill, urban development providing the highest level of neighborhood density possible.
 Our projects provide quality homes at an affordable price-point and act as a catalyst for sustainable, neighborhood redevelopment.
 We aim to deliver a product that is the correct fit for the community as well as our partners whether they are institutions, individuals, investors, owners or tenants.

-We got out start in West Philadelphia and are actively working Brewerytown two distinct Philadelphia neighborhoods that experience rapid change and reinvestment and repopulation.
+We got our start in two distinct Philadelphia neighborhoods, West Philadelphia and Brewerytown, that are experiencing rapid reinvestment as well as repopulation.
 Similar to most in-fill developers, we like to be in neighborhoods that have a strong home base, active cultural institutions and good access to public transit.
 Both neighborhoods have historic homes that are prime for redevelopment.
-West Philadelphia is home to world class universities and cultural institutions, while Brwerytown is a stones throw away from the Art Museum District and the newly emerging 31st street tech corridor, flanked by the coworking operator 1776 Philadelphia.
+West Philadelphia is home to world class universities and cultural institutions.
+Similarly, Brewerytown is a stone’s throw away from major art and education institutions, including the Art Museum District and the newly emerging 31st Street tech corridor, flanked by the co-working operator 1776Vc Philadelphia.